Sensoji Temple: A Photographer’s Dream Destination

 • Ueno station (a little far, but within walking distance).

 Sensoji Temple is a dream destination for photographers.
-You could be there for many hours with its crowds, architecture, and history.
-It is big enough that you’ll find things that I haven’t discussed in this article!
+You could be there for hours with its crowds, architecture, and history.
+It is big enough that you’ll find things I haven’t discussed in this article!
 There is much to photograph.
 It is perfect for those with limited time or knowledge of Tokyo.
 You won’t have to work hard to get something nice.

 And please remember, when the crowds have gone at the end of the day, Sensoji is very different.
 It’s a tranquil, serene place.
-The lights are on until 11 pm, and you will have much more space.
+The lights are on until 11 pm, and you will have more space.
 If you want to see some of my night pictures, click the article below.

 By the way, were you wondering about that golden statue?
 Unfortunately, it’s never shown to the public.
 I’d like to see that too.
 Maybe one day!